rice2000/scf-docs/How to Judge the Stellar Community Fund.md

 Judging will happen on the same site and in the same format as community voting, via [communityfund.stellar.org](http://communityfund.stellar.org/) with the only difference being you must login with your Keybase account rather than a phone number.
 [How to Vote in the Stellar Community Fund](#)

 ## Questions?
 As you have questions feel free to ask in the `scf_panel` Keybase group or DM `tyvdh` or `kolten`.
-This is a community initiative so while I may publish the draft it’s up to all of us to contribute to the final product.
+This is a community initiative so while we may publish the draft it’s up to all of us to contribute to the final product.